sonar-perl/sonar-perl/README.md

 Current plugin analyzes perl projects without having to parse the perl code itself, attaching the raw source as line-based text.
-In a later step there could be some proper parsing and analyzing, e.g. based on the ANTLR grammar from the Perl Eclipse integration (EPIC) or the IntelliJ-Perl grammar.
+In a later step there could be some proper grammar-based parsing and analyzing.

 What we have so far...

-* LOC reporting
+* LOC reporting (incl. comment and POD lines)
 * Syntax highlighting of imported code
 * Perl::Critic issues can be attached